-I asked my husband of nearly thirty years tonight while we were on our weekly four-mile walk (our cheap weekly date) what he though of our budget, stating that I needed to write an article on it.
-Michael is the chief recorder of the budget in our “budget book.”
-The Good Captain, USN Retired said, “Having a budget is critical to living within your means and avoiding debt.
+I recently asked my husband on our weekly walk date what he though of our new budget, stating that I needed to write an article on it.
+Michael, USN Retired, said, “Having a budget is critical to living within your means and avoiding debt.
 Without a budget you are driving your car down a freeway at night without any headlights where a crash is imminent.”

 All right: so there you have it.
-We need the darn thing–the budget.
+We need that thing–the budget.
 But how does one do it?

 For example, you go to the gas station and spend $50 for gas.
 With the envelope system, you would take the funds with you, but with the pages system, you’d deduct it from your checkbook then from the penned category.
 When the monies are gone, you don’t spend anymore.
 Period.
 If you need a healthy shopping spree for stress, rob a category and take $3 in change and go to Goodwill.
 Works wonders.

 By living this way for thirty years, we have been able to understand clearly how much money is coming in, and we've be aware of what the expenses are and how to plan for them.
 With five children, that has been hugely important.
 Category budgeting has given us the freedom to minimize the stress of not being prepared for everyday expenditures.
 We haven’t been 100% successful all of the time, and it hasn’t always been smooth sailing, but the Good Captain has guided us well.
 And with a budget, you can plan for your operating costs, plan for your charitable contributions including money to The Church, and avoid living beyond your means.

 Isn’t that what being a “Frugal Catholic” is all about??

 The Good Captain’s Fifth Expense